 16. Don’t let unimportant things to stop you

 , it may seem familiar to you.
 However, if you really want to be effective, you need to think of how to do more instead of examining what has been already done.
 You can polish your work forever, and there will always be something to improve.
 Just complete all the tasks, and then move on to revising what you’ve done.

-Finally, the last piece of advice is about enjoying your work.
-It’s good to care about getting things done, but this goal shouldn’t make you exhausted and stressed out.
-When you enjoy what you do, any task turns out to be not a big deal.
+Before thinking about how to manage time well, track your motivation.
 Motivate yourself and think of what this work can actually give you.
 Do you want to get a good education?
 Do you want to get a nice job?
 Do you want your research to be published in a journal?
 If so, remind yourself these things.
 Remember your goals and don’t forget that every task is just another step towards them.